wogong/alfred-datetime-format-converter/README.md

 # Two uasge:

 ## Press "⌘（command）+ ⇪（shift）+ ；"
-When you input, press the combo key above, and current data and time will be automatically inserted Of course, you can modify output format or Hotkey as you like!
+When you input, press the combo key above, and current date and time will be automatically inserted Of course, you can modify output format or Hotkey as you like!

-## df now
+## Type "df now" in Alfred input
 [Alfred Forum Topic](http://www.alfredforum.com/topic/1558-datetime-format-converter-convert-between-unix-timestamps-and-datetime-strings/)

 ![Screenshot](https://raw.github.com/mwaterfall/alfred-datetime-format-converter/master/download/screenshot_1.png)